Gaussian Invariant Markov Chain Monte Carlo: Experiments

 \subsubsection{Bayesian logistic regression}

 We use several Bayesian logistic regression datasets as also considered by \cite{girolami2011riemann,titsias2019gradient,alexopoulos2023variance}.
 These consist of an $N$-dimensional vector of binary responses and an $N \times d$ matrix with covariates including a column of ones.
-We consider a Bayesian logistic regression model by setting an improper prior for the regression coefficients $\theta \in \R^d$ of the form $p(\theta) \propto 1$.
-We draw samples from the posterior distribution of $\theta$ by employing the proposed GI-MALA sampler as well as MALA where we set the preconditioning $\Sigma$ equal to the maximum likelihood estimator of the covariance of $\theta$.
-Both samplers are initialized at the maximum likelihood estimators for $\theta$ and run for $5000$ burn-in iterations and subsequently $10000$ posterior samples were collected.
-Table \ref{tab:logistic_low} presents the ESS from three datasets having different dimension $d$ and sample size $N$.
-In all cases the proposed Gaussian invariant sampler outperforms MALA.
-In particular, the ESS for GI-MALA is $1.5$ up to $3$ times larger than the ESS of MALA.
+We consider a Bayesian logistic regression model with an improper prior for the regression coefficients $w \in \Re^d$ of the form $p(w) \propto 1$.
+We draw samples from the posterior distribution of $w$ by employing the proposed GI-MALA sampler as well as MALA where we set the preconditioning $\Sigma$ based on the Laplace approximation around the mode $w^*$.
+Both samplers are initialized at $w^*$ and run for $5000$ burn-in iterations and subsequently $10^4$ posterior samples were collected.
+Table \ref{tab:logistic_low} reports ESS for three datasets having different dimension $d$ and sample size $N$.
+In all cases GI-MALA outperforms MALA.
+In particular, the ESS for GI-MALA is $1.5$ to $3$ times larger than the ESS of MALA.